openstack/releases/README.rst

 based tools that come with this repository.
 To install these it is as easy as ``pip install .`` in this repository directory.

+* ``new-release`` takes arguments to describe a new release and updates the deliverable file, automatically calculating the version number
+* ``edit-deliverable`` takes arguments to update the contents of a single deliverable file
 * ``list-changes`` that lists the changes in a given release file.
 * ``interactive-release`` that goes through a *wizard* style set of questions to produce a new or updated release of a given project or